mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 ```

 While `backup.sh` is running in the background, `runner.sh` passes a long command to the server over ssh, which:
-1. Allow the execution of the project defined run script
+1. Allows the execution of the project defined run script.
 2. Sets the working PATH to include the correct Tensorflow and Conda environments.
 3. Activates the conda environment.
 4. Starts the run script.